arulhuw/cs/csweek2GibbsModel&Introduction/materials/CS1Week2GibbsmodelIntroductionStudents.md

 - Can you come up with an opening sentence for this topic?
   - Reflective writing on your greatest achievement last year **>Ans: Achievements help us value ourselves and what we do.**

+## Background details

+Here the writer gives more details on the topic; they flow from general to more specific.
+ For example, Topic: Reflective writing on how you used technology in your lessons/lectures

+>Technology plays a very big role in the life of a successful student.
+It is highly unlikely that technology will not offer a solution to a university student’s problem, whether it is related to the subject they are studying, working on assignments, student union, researching, reading materials or academic support.
+Since I started my degree course at ARUL, I have also relied on technology for various matters, and I feel very positive about the benefit of using technology in studies.

+#### **As you see above, the writer has moved from general in the beginning to more specific towards the end.**